nobelrakib/Layer7-Loadbalancing-In-KubernetesCluster/README.md

 <img width="431" alt="nodelist" src="https://github.com/nobelrakib/Layer7-Loadbalancing-In-KubernetesCluster/assets/53372696/75c2b284-96c5-45fa-ad88-e84c36a57588">

+Now set up nginx for layer 7 load balancing among the worker nodes.

+Follow these commands.

 See three nodes are created one for master and another two for worker.

 Now our cluster set up is done.